FabioChiodini/blog.kiodo.it/exampleSite/content/post/GoingOldSchool.md

 Now you just need some patience as the collector will fetch the right data.

+Go to dashboard -> Kubernetes dashboard and wait

 Here are some screenshots for your viewing pleasure (see how the info builds up nicely over time):

 ## **Next steps**